Assistant Professor of Sociology

 Focus of Research

-Villalobos’s current research, which she is preparing for publication as a book, looks at how families cope with societal insecurity by relying on intensive mothering as their individualistic solution.
-The book develops the concept of the motherload which is the assumption that “correct mothering” can, in fact, remedy economic, physical and emotional threats.
-However, Villalobos documents how the pressure of a whole society's worth of security-needs falling on the backs of mothers creates a backfire which paradoxically undermines security.
+Villalobos is currently completing work on her book, Motherload, under contract at the University of California Press, which looks at how families cope with societal insecurity by relying on intensive mothering as their individualistic solution.
+The book develops her concept of the motherload which is the assumption that “correct mothering” can, in fact, remedy economic, physical and emotional threats.
+However, Villalobos documents how the pressure of a whole society's worth of security-needs falling on the backs of mothers creates a backfire which paradoxically undermines security within families.